zrcjessica/ensemble_distillation/docs/DeepSTARR_ensemble_distillation_protocol.md

 ## Code
 - `get_ood_starrseq.ipynb`: Located in `data_preprocessing` directory.
 Generates shifted sequences and saves them as one-hot encoded sequences (shape (N,4)) to an HDF5 file for easy retrieval.
+## Outputs
+- HDF5 file containing shifted sequences, with keys corresponding to type of shift applied

 # Training with dynamic augmentations
 Train distilled models with dynamic augmentations.
 On each mini-batch, dynamically generate augmented sequences and either append or replace original training data.
 Target labels for augmented sequences are generated using an ensemble of models.
 Augmentation options: `random`, `mutagenesis`, `evoaug`